ELIZABETH’S LANDING: a novel

 762TX wildflowerKAtyPye-cr-rs

-If you want to get a note when the book comes out, go to the CONTACT ME page, leave your e-mail, and check the box.
-Do the “FOLLOW ME” thing on the blog page and get notes each time a new post is up.
+Get in touch through the CONTACT ME page.
+Leave your e-mail and a note.
+Do the “FOLLOW ME” thing at the bottom of any page, and get notes each time a new post is up.
 The blog covers environmental topics and stories about kids and young adults making the world better in all sorts of ways.
 I’m really excited about that part.
 Check out “Elizabeth’s Sea Turtles” for more about the Kemp’s ridley.
 Katy, my author, talks about herself under “About Me.”
-She also has a new Facebook page, Katy Pye-Author.
+Her Facebook page is: Katy Pye-Author.

 Thanks for stopping by and for doing what you can.
 Elizabeth